andrewmilson/ministark/fast-poly/src/metal/README.md

 Due to the nature of the Cooley-Tuckey algorithm the in-place transformed values are reshuffled (unmuffling results in non-negligible overhead).
 Either (1) bit-reversed order input values are transformed to natural order output values or (2) natural order input values are transformed to bit-reversed order output values.
 It's required that (1) has twiddle factors in natural order and (2) has twiddle factors in bit-reversed order.

-There are two functions for performing the NTT:
+There are two functions for performing the FFT:

-- `NttMultiple` uses threadgroup memory (faster than global) to perform multiple NTT iterations
+- `FftMultiple` uses threadgroup memory (faster than global) to perform multiple FFT iterations
-- `NttSingle` performs a single iteration without threadgroup memory
+- `FftSingle` performs a single iteration without threadgroup memory

-### Inverse Number Theory Transform (INTT)
+### Inverse Number Theory Transform (IFFT)

-The INTT happens in-place and employs the [Cooley–Tukey algorithm](https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm) with the Gentleman-Sande butterfly structure.
+The IFFT happens in-place and employs the [Cooley–Tukey algorithm](https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm) with the Gentleman-Sande butterfly structure.
 As input it takes an array of values $a^\prime = [a^\prime_0,a^\prime_1,...,a^\prime_{n-1}]$ to be transformed and a constant array of inverse twiddle factors

 $$
 inv\_twiddles[i] = \dfrac{1}{n}\ ω^{-permute(i)}\quad\forall\ 0 \leq i < n/2